 Checkin’ Out the New Public Library

 Gracie Abhram reading at the new Frisco library.
+This is Abhram’s first time at the library since the rebuild.

-“I can speak as both a citizen of Frisco and as a staff member of Frisco Public Library.
-I’ve been working here for nine years.
-The old building was beautiful, but with the population growth that Frisco has had, over the years, we definitely ran out of space,” librarian Suzanne Shinohara said.
-“The new building will definitely help Frisco grow several years down the road.”
+“I can speak as both a citizen of Frisco and as a staff member of Frisco Public Library,” librarian Suzanne Shinohara said.
+“I’ve been working here for nine years.
+The old building was beautiful, but with the population growth that Frisco has had, over the years, we definitely ran out of space.
+The new building will definitely help Frisco grow several years down the road.”

 “The new library is a great addition to Frisco,” resident and mother Teresa Stephenson said.
 “It’s such a great place to burn off energy on a rainy day.
-There are lots of open spaces, and lots of different activities for the kids to learn with”
+There are lots of open spaces, and lots of different activities for the kids to learn with.”

-The library also serves as a space with many opportunities for Frisco families to spend quality time together while partaking in activities that allow them to enrich themselves.
+The library also serves as a space with opportunities for Frisco families to spend quality time together while partaking in activities that allow them to enrich themselves.

 “I think it’s gonna be a great place for families to come and explore together,” librarian Julie Chappell said.
 “As well as do some fun things together.”